Quantum Approaches to Consciousness

 Influential criticism of the possibility that quantum states can in fact survive long enough in the thermal environment of the brain has been raised by Tegmark (2000).
 He estimates the decoherence time of tubulin superpositions due to interactions in the brain to be less than 10-12 sec.
 Compared to typical time scales of microtubular processes of the order of milliseconds and more, he concludes that the lifetime of tubulin superpositions is much too short to be significant for neurophysiological processes in the microtubuli.
 In a response to this criticism, Hagan et al. (2002) showed that a corrected version of Tegmark’s model provides decoherence times up to 10 to 100 μsec, and it has been argued that this can be extended up to the neurophysiologically relevant range of 10 to 100 msec under particular assumptions of the scenario by Penrose and Hameroff.

 In a different vein, Craddock et al. (2015, 2017) discussed in detail how microtubular processes (rather than, or in addition to, synaptic processes, see Flohr 2000) may be affected by anesthetics, and may also be responsible for neurodegenerative memory disorders.
-As the correlation between anesthetics and consciousness seems obvious at the phenomenological level, it is interesting to know the intricate mechanisms by which anesthetic drugs act on the cytoskeleton of neuronal cells,[14] and what role quantum mechanics plays in these mechanisms.
-Craddock et al. (2015, 2017) point out a number of possible quantum effects (including the power-law behavior addressed by Vitiello, cf. Section 3.3) which can be investigated using presently available technologies.
-Recent empirical results about quantum interactions of anesthetics are due to Li et al. (2018) and Burdick et al. (2019).
+As the correlation between anesthetics and consciousness seems obvious at the phenomenological level, it is interesting to know the intricate mechanisms by which anesthetic drugs act on the cytoskeleton of neuronal cells,[12] and what role quantum mechanics plays in these mechanisms.
+Craddock et al. (2015, 2017) point out a number of possible quantum effects (including the power-law behavior addressed by Vitiello, cf. Section 3.3) which can be investigated using presently available technologies, see also Adams and Petruccione (2020) for competent and detailed review.
+More empirical results about potential quantum interactions of anesthetics in microtubuli are due to Li et al. (2018), Burdick et al. (2019), and Zadeh-Haghighi and Simon (2022).

-From a philosophical perspective, the scenario of Penrose and Hameroff has occasionally received outspoken rejection, see e.g., Grush and Churchland (1995) and the reply by Penrose and Hameroff (1995).
-Indeed, their approach collects several top level mysteries, among them the relation between mind and matter itself, the ultimate unification of all physical interactions, the origin of mathematical truth, and the understanding of brain dynamics across hierarchical levels.
+From a philosophical perspective, the scenario of Penrose and Hameroff has occasionally stirred up heated debate, see e.g., Grush and Churchland (1995) and the reply by Penrose and Hameroff (1995).
+Indeed, their approach invokes several top level mysteries, among them the relation between mind and matter itself, the ultimate unification of all physical interactions, the origin of mathematical truth, and the understanding of brain dynamics across hierarchical levels.
 Combining such deep and fascinating issues certainly needs further work to be substantiated, and should neither be too quickly celebrated nor offhandedly dismissed.
-After more than two decades since its inception one thing can be safely asserted: the approach has fruitfully inspired important innovative research on quantum effects on consciousness, both theoretical and empirical.
+After more than three decades since its inception one thing can be safely asserted: the approach has fruitfully inspired important innovative work about quantum effects (from microtubuli to synaptic processes and large-scale brain areas) on consciousness across various research groups, both theoretical and empirical.

 4. Quantum Mind